SwissClinicalTrialOrganisation/stata_secutrial/README.md

 Data has first to be downloaded from secuTrial, which generates a zip file named
 	*p_export_CSV-xls_Pxxxx_YYYYMMDD-hhmmss.zip* or similar.
-An example export options file is included as ExportOptions.html.
+An example export options file is included as *ExportOptions.html*.
+Importantly,

-The important thing for the program to work is that the *meta data* options
+-	the *meta data* options must be enabled, and
-	are enabled and the *store reference value* option is set to *seperate table*.
+-	the *store reference value* option must be set to *seperate table*.

 The main function `secutrial_prep` needs the specification of
 	the path and exact name of the secuTrial zip-file, or the path to the folder containing at least one secuTrial zip-file using the **zip()** option.

 In the second case, the zip-file with the most recent export is chosen
 	(based on the date and time included in the file name).